 So far, automation and robots have not taken a lot of jobs.
 Harvard economist James Bessen looked at the professions listed in the US 1950 census and found that only one position was gone – the elevator operator).
 Indeed, jobs are disappearing, or perhaps more correctly, the number of people working in certain professions is being reduced.

 But new jobs have been created instead, and so far, the threats of unemployment have been severely exaggerated.
 That may not be the case in the future, and given the increasing number of applications, we may see more risks in the not-so-distant future.
-However, when only certain parts of the process are automated, the prices may go down and the demand increase and hence there may be other jobs created, reducing the drastic impact, which would be easy to predict.
+However, when only certain parts of the process are automated, the prices may go down, and the demand may increase, and hence, other jobs may be created, reducing the drastic impact, which would be easy to predict.

 However, that is only one side of the coin.
 AI experts themselves are worried.
 In a survey, they thought that by 2032 half the driving on motorways would be done by self-driving cars.
 Job losses may also come in sectors which are not expected.
 One article suggests that lawyers are a sector ripe for automation.
-Since much manual labour is currently spent searching through old cases, AI algorithms can easily replace such research work.
+AI algorithms can easily replace such research work since much manual labour is currently spent searching through old cases.

 How will society change?